harshsavasil/question_paper_generator/README.md

-# question_paper_generator
+# Question paper generator
-A program that generates question paper by randomly selecting the questions of different difficulties.
+The program creates three different pools of questions - easy, medium and hard.Then it generates question paper by randomly selecting the questions of different difficulties.
+Currently, it is using recursive subset sum algorithm to find the question sets for every difficulty.

-# to run the program
+#### To run the program
 Just clone the repository and move to the project directory Then run:
-    python question_paper_generator.py
+    ___python question_paper_generator.py___